smaht-dac/smaht-pipeline-utils/docs/yaml_metaworkflow.rst

 ^^^^^^^^^^^^
 Workflows that must complete before kicking the current step.
 List of workflows in the the format ``<workflow_name>[@<tag>]``.

+version
+^^^^^^^
+Version to use for the corresponding workflow instead of the default specified for the repository.
+Allows to lock the workflow to specific version.

 input
 ^^^^^